 Here as some common symptoms that patients experience.

 - Tooth Sensitivity.
-You may feel a new sensitivity to temperature changes and/or sweet foods and drinks.
+You may feel a new sensitivity to temperature changes and/or sweet food and drinks.
 The sensitivity to temperature may be particularly acute for the first two or three days following treatment.
 In some situations, it may take a few weeks before all sensitivity disappears

 - Bleeding.
 This temporary sensitivity will extend to your gums and you might experience some slight bleeding during brushing immediately following the procedure.
 This bleeding should decrease and then ultimately cease within three days.